Kilometre zero: Iran

-In Iran, the Azadi Tower in Tehran serves as the kilometre zero.
+In Iran, the Azadi Tower in its capital Tehran serves as the kilometre zero.

 Ireland

-In Ireland distances from Dublin are measured from the General Post Office on the city's main thoroughfare, O'Connell Street.
+In Ireland, distances from its capital Dublin are measured from the General Post Office on the city's main thoroughfare, O'Connell Street.

 Israel

 In Jerusalem, its kilometre zero or zero point is at Jaffa Gate.
-Some say it's at The Garden Tomb.
+Some say it is at The Garden Tomb.
 However, there is no precise marker, as of today.
+However, the Railway system uses a different kilometre zero point at the former Haifa East railway station.

 Italy

-The Italian kilometre zero is on the top of the Capitoline Hill, in Rome.
+The Italian kilometre zero is on the top of the Capitoline Hill in Rome.